 Lecturer at the University of California, Berkeley School of Information

-Ms. Greiner is an alumni of both the University of Michigan and UC Berkeley, where she currently serves as a web developer and designer for the National Energy Research Scientific Computing Center (NERSC), the supercomputing center at the famous Lawrence Berkeley National Laboratory.
+Annette Greiner is an alumnus of both the University of Michigan and UC Berkeley, where she currently serves as a web developer and designer for the National Energy Research Scientific Computing Center (NERSC), the supercomputing center at the famous Lawrence Berkeley National Laboratory.
 She formerly helped build a website for the DOE Joint Genome Institute, leveraging her knowledge of biomedical science as well as web development.

 Professor at Johns Hopkins Bloomberg School of Public Health

-Dr. Peng is a professor of biostatistics who is especially interested in the effects of air pollution.
-With Jeff Leek and Brian Caffo, Dr. Peng co-directed the development of JHU’s online data science program.
-He recently published a book titled “Conversations on Data Science” and co-hosts two podcasts: “The Effort Report” and “Not So Standard Deviations.”
+Dr. Roger Peng is a professor of biostatistics who is especially interested in the effects of air pollution.
+He is the author of the popular book R Programming for Data Science and ten more books on statistics and data science.
+He recently published a book titled Conversations on Data Science and co-hosts two podcasts: “The Effort Report” and “Not So Standard Deviations.”

-Meet 25 leading professors of computer science, and learn more about what makes them standout educators and innovators.
+Meet several leading professors of computer science, and learn more about what makes them standout educators and innovators.

 Software powers a large part of today’s world.
 From hailing taxi cabs to ordering food, there is an app for everything.
 As a result, there is a growing demand for software engineers to develop new applications and websites.